Funding4HomeCare

 The cost difference between home care and a nursing home is even more significant.
 Nursing homes are designed for individuals who need 24/7 skilled medical care, and their prices reflect that high level of service.
 On average, a private room in a nursing home can cost over $10,000 a month.
 In contrast, even full-time in-home care averages closer to $6,500.
 This is a crucial distinction to make for families whose loved ones don’t require constant medical intervention.
 For them, home care provides the necessary support with daily activities without the steep price tag of a medical facility, making it a much more sustainable financial choice.

-The Financial and Personal Value of Staying Home
+Looking Beyond the Price Tag: The Value of Staying Home

 Beyond the numbers, the greatest advantage of home care is the ability for clients to remain in a familiar, comfortable environment.
 There’s a powerful emotional value in staying home, surrounded by personal memories and routines.
 This sense of normalcy and independence is priceless for many seniors.
 Home care offers personalized, one-on-one attention that’s hard to replicate in a facility setting.
 Even a small amount of help with daily tasks can make a huge difference, allowing seniors to stay independent for much longer.
 When you talk to families, emphasizing this combination of personal well-being and customized care is just as important as discussing the price.